Track your nutrition and health goals

 Rowing~90 minutes

-Beyond workouts, non-exercise activity thermogenesis (NEAT) — walking, standing, household chores, and stair climbing — can contribute an additional 200–400 calories per day, making the 1000-calorie target much more achievable.
+Beyond workouts, non-exercise activity thermogenesis (NEAT) — walking, standing, household chores, and stair climbing — can contribute an additional 200–400 calories to your daily total.

 How Much Weight Will You Lose Burning 1000 Calories a Day?